cython/cython/docs/src/userguide/extension_types.rst

 will try to access width as a C struct member which may not exist.
 At the C level, rather than raising an :class:`AttributeError`, either an nonsensical result will be returned (interpreting whatever data is at that address as an int) or a segfault may result from trying to access invalid memory.
-Instead, one can write
+Instead, one can write:

 .. tabs::